 Support for my child's overall well being

 4.1: What support is available to promote the emotional and social development of children with SEND?

 Support is provided on an individual needs basis.
-The school has robust procedures to alert the Inclusion Manager of social and emotional concerns.
+The school has robust procedures to alert the Inclusion Leader of social and emotional concerns.
 These concerns may then be shared with a Nurture Assistant and a programme of support put in place.4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?